barbell-math/util/algo/iter/README.md

 If you are looking to extend this library and add more iterators, it is highly recommended that any new intermediary or consumer iterators are created _using the non-pseudo iterators_.
 This will reduce errors and time spent needlessly banging your head against a wall.

+### Producers

+Producers can be any function that returns an iterator.
+They are responsible for producing the stream of values that the rest of the iterator chain consumes.
+There are several rules that a consumer must obey:
+1. Errors are returned from the producer.
+1. When an error is returned the value of the iterator element that is returned does not have to be valid.
+1. When an error is returned the continue flag must be set to false.
+1. A producer will only perform resource management when it recieves the break flag, not when it returns the initial error.

+### Intermediaries
+Intermediaries sit between producers and consumers.
+They are responsible for ensuring all iter feedback messages get passed up the call chain to from the source of the message to the producer.
+This allows for resources to be managed properly.
+There are several rules that an intermediary must obey:
+1. Errors are propagated down to the consumer.
+The consumer will then call it's parent iterator with the Break flag.
+1. When an error is returned the continue flag must be set to false.
+1. All Break flags will be passed up to the producer.
+This allows resources to be destroyed in a top down fashion.
+1. If an itermediary produces a continue flag that tells the next iterator to stop, it should not clean up its parents or itself, but should return the command to not continue.
+The consumer will start the destruction process once it sees the command to not continue.

+Next is a very ubiquitous intermediary, most other intermediaries can be expressed using Next making them pseudo-intermediaries.
+By using this pattern all pseudo-intermediaries are abstracted away from the complex looping logic and do not need to worry about iterator feedback and message passing.

+### Consumers

+Consumers are the final stage in a iterator sequence.
+Without a consumer any iterator chain will not be consumed due to the iterator chain being lazily evaluated.
+There are several rules that a consumer must obey:
+1. When an error is generated no further values should be consumed and the ```Break``` command should be passed to the consumers parent iterator.
+1. When all elements have been consumed iteration should stopa nd the ```Break``` command should be passed to the consumers parent iterator.
+1. All errors generated from a consumers parent iterator chain should be propogated to the calling code.

+ForEach is a very ubiquitous consumer.
+Most other consumers can be represented using ForEach, making them pseudo-intermediaries.
+By using this pattern all pseudo-intermediaries are abstracted away from the complex looping logic and do not need to work about iterator feedback and message passing.

 ## Reverse Message Passing

 The iterators can be in three possible states: